Rome is the ”Caput Mundi” (capital of the world), pizza and pasta. The city where the wine flows freely, the Eternal City of Rome.

 Slow Market La Capra Rampante

-There were some signs on the street with ”slow food bio”, but I didn’t understood what it referred to and where it was.
-After a few hundred meters I ran into this variation of a wholefood store, but oh what was this one big.
+I noticed some signs on the street with ”slow food bio”, but I didn’t understand what it referred to and where it was.
+After a few hundred meters, I ran into this variation of a whole food store.
 There was no end to all the corners and several sections.
 A corner with huge pots of herbs, a corner with endless tea variations and vegetables in idyllic wooden crates.
-What I also liked is that they do not throw away fruits and vegetables.
-What seems to be ”older” fruits and veggies ended up in a crate and were sold with a huge discount.
+I also liked that they do not throw away fruits and vegetables.
+Older fruits and veggies ended up in a box and were sold with a discount.
 No waste!
-I bought some delicious snacks, fresh fruits (pears, apricots and cherries).
-I had a delicious breakfast of fruit the next day!
-Breakfast was a little bit of a struggle in Rome.
-In the morning I just want a quick smoothie and some fruit, nothing more.
-It’s easy to solve though.
-Just buy your own fruits and you’ll have a perfect breakfast every morning.
+I bought some delicious snacks and fresh fruits (pears, apricots, and cherries).

 via Donatello, 65 – Roma (Quartiere Flaminio)

 It was time again for ice cream and chocolate.
 The pictures on Grezzo’s Facebook page and the fact that all is raw and vegan immediately attracted my attention.
 Could it be true?
-In these type of places, I’m very interested to know about the sugar they’re using.
+In these types of places, I’m very interested to know about the sugar they’re using.
 Vegan is not difficult, but clean vegan is.
-Grezzo uses coconut sugar as a sweetener I noticed.
+Grezzo uses coconut sugar as a sweetener, I noticed.
 Despite that Grezzo was founded only in 2014, it has already managed to make quite a name.
-A business coach and an Italian raw masterchef bundled their forces and Grezzo was a fact.
-Their mission is to make the best raw vegan chocolate (ice cream and cake).
-They did so, successfully.
+A business coach and an Italian raw Masterchef bundled their forces, and Grezzo was a fact.
+Its mission is to make the best raw vegan chocolate (ice cream and cake).

-Grezzo’s succes is partly due to the use of the highest quality ingredients (organic).
+Grezzo’s success is partly due to the highest quality ingredients (organic).
 Each recipe is designed to improve our health and happiness.
-They never use refined sugars, gluten, soy, dairy products, GMO’s or chemical ingredients.
+They never use refined sugars, gluten, soy, dairy products, GMO, or chemical ingredients.
 Only the highest quality organic ingredients are used … wow!

 Their ”kitchen” looks like a laboratory.
-So pure, precise and clean.
+So pure, precise, and clean.
 The result is delicious ice cream and chocolate.
 The almond flavor ice cream is incredibly tasty!
 Their chocolate is extremely rich in taste and texture.
-Delicious refreshing smoothies are also made.
-The secret are their ingredients.
-Grezzo uses cocao beans from Ecuador, coconut butter, coconut sugar, Sicilian almonds, hazelnuts from Piedmont, dates and coconut pulp.
-The packaging and decor in the store has only recyclable products.
-I think I had my smoothie on a paper chair …
+Delicious, refreshing smoothies are also made.
+The secret is their ingredients.
+Grezzo uses cacao beans from Ecuador, coconut butter, coconut sugar, Sicilian almonds, hazelnuts from Piedmont, dates, and coconut pulp.
+The packaging and decor in the store are only recyclable products.
+I think I had my smoothie on a paper chair?

 I will soon share a smoothie recipe with you here from Grezzo.
 Perfect for these hot days!